 Don’t wear darkest with darkest, especially Light Spring.
 The overall value effect is light for the Lights and medium for the True.

-Wear green.
-It’s excellent for those of us looking at you.
+Wear green, excellent for those of us looking at you.

 Liven up neutrals by finding them in prints.
 Coloured buttons are good.